tderkert/Simple-Caption-Manager/README.md

 * Traverse between images when in focus mode: `Cmd` + `Left/Right`.

 ## Features
+* Drag and drop image files into the main view to add them
 * Search and replace
 * Append to captions
 * Use filenames as captions